Stuff in the third person:

 In years past, Jamie has been a hotel housekeeper, a graveyard shift donut fryer, and a welfare recipient, as well as an attorney, White House intern, and an elected official.
 More recently, Jamie has ghostwritten a number of books, written for several devotionals, and is a contributing writer for various print and online publications.
 She has also worked for or volunteered with at-risk youth and their families since 1995, both through direct services and advocacy efforts.

-Jamie has four children and is married to Andy, who is the campaigns director for an interfaith non-profit in Washington, DC.
-Jamie is a member of the Redbud Writers Guild and the Religion Newswriters Association, as well as the Society of Children’s Book Writers and Illustrators.
+Jamie has four children and is married to Andy, who is the founder and director of the One America Movement, where he works to bridge divides in America by bringing together people of various backgrounds — religious, political, and economic — for a community service project and dinner.
+Jamie is a member of the Redbud Writers Guild and the Religion Newswriters Association, and a Member in Discernment in the United Church of Christ.
 Jamie is currently working on her first full-length book, The Telling Ground.
 She blogs at http://jamiecallowayhanauer.com, and you can connect with her on Facebook or on Twitter @JamieHanauer.